OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 inputs for the engine model.
 It would not be difficult to modify the component code to allow any of these to be used as design variables, given what will be learned from the tutorial problem.

-It should be noted that, as is often the case, there were a couple of errors in the equations presented in Sitthiracha's model and a couple of factors that needed to be adjusted to obtain reasonable results.
-The Sitthirach model also assumed wide-open throttle, so the effect of a throttle was added by assuming that it acts as an additional restriction on the intake flow that premultiplies the orifice equation to give the mass flow into the cylinder.
+There were a couple of errors in the equations presented in Sitthiracha's model and a couple of factors that needed to be adjusted to obtain reasonable results.
+The Sitthiracha model also assumed wide-open throttle, so the effect of a throttle was added by assuming that it acts as an additional restriction on the intake flow that premultiplies the orifice equation to give the mass flow into the cylinder.
 For simulation, relating the throttle position to an actual physical foot position is not important; all that is needed is a continuum of throttle settings between closed and wide open.
 The